Topazoo/Query-String-Manager/README.md

 ## Contributing

 - Contributions are welcome!
 Please not the following when contributing:
-  - Unittests must be added under the `tests/` directory for the PR to be approved
+  - Unittests must be added under the `tests/` directory for the PR to be approved.
+You can run unittests from the root project directory with the following command:

+    ```sh
+    $ python -m unittest discover -s tests -p test*.py
+    ```

   - PRs cannot be merged without all unittests passing (they will execute automatically)
   - Merges to `main` will automatically create a new release on PyPi